giampaolo/giampaolo.github.io/content/blog/2025/wheels-for-free-threaded-python-now-available-in-psutil.md

 **Python 3.15** will simplify this process.
-Two competing proposals, [PEP 803](https://www.python.org/dev/peps/pep-0803/) and [PEP 809](https://www.python.org/dev/peps/pep-0809/), aim to standardize wheel naming and metadata to allow producing **a single wheel that cover multiple Python versions**.
+Two competing proposals, [PEP 803](https://www.python.org/dev/peps/pep-0803/) and [PEP 809](https://www.python.org/dev/peps/pep-0809/), aim to standardize wheel naming and metadata to allow producing **a single wheel that covers multiple Python versions**.
 That would drastically reduce distribution complexity for library authors, and it's fair to say it's essential for free-threaded CPython to truly succeed.